Use of child suicide bombers by Palestinian militant groups: Media depictions and public diplomacy

-While Palestinian officials dismissed it as a propaganda trick, Haaretz reported that a Palestinian journalist in the Hebron area said she did not believe the picture was a fake and expressed surprise at the furor it caused in Israel, noting: "I can find you many, many photos like this," she said.
+The photo was obtained by the IDF from a family photo album, and only used in public diplomacy by Israel, there was no suggestion that photo had been used in any Palestinian media or any other organized public communications by Palestinians.
+Palestinian officials dismissed it as a propaganda trick, Haaretz reported that a Palestinian journalist in the Hebron area said she did not believe the picture was a fake and expressed surprise at the furor it caused in Israel, noting: "I can find you many, many photos like this," she said.
 "Many kids imitate adults and wear toy masks and guns, especially during marches.
 It's not strange at all".
 She added that she had seen children as young as the one in the photograph wearing similar costumes: "In our society it happens a lot.
-It's a kind of phenomenon."
+It's a kind of phenomenon".